technicat/icons/README.md

 - [Vector graphics](https://en.wikipedia.org/wiki/Vector_graphics), so scales well, no messy pixels mashing or stretching.
 - Concise, no extra stuff thrown in by graphics tools.
 So far these are all less than 1k!
-- Easy to read and tweak (edited and indented in Visual Studio with an [SVG extension](https://github.com/lishu/vscode-svg2)).
+- Easy to read and tweak (edited and indented in Visual Studio Code with an [SVG extension](https://github.com/lishu/vscode-svg2)).
 - A way to learn SVG (and avoid learning more graphics editing tools).

 ## Icon Design Guidelines